themes and outings

 Human Portraits – a likeness, personality and mood of a living human where the subject is dominant in the image.
 Portraiture is not restricted to head and shoulders and may include just a part of the face, a back view or even a full-length study.

-Outing On 16 May (Dance studio or music concert / practice).
+Outing On 16 May Cancelled

 August: